geeknerd/geeknerd.github.io/_posts/2017-10-18-software-verification-notes.md

   programming paradigm that uses statements that change a program's state.

 **Hoare triple $$\{P\} C \{Q\}$$**
-  Whenever  P holds of the state before the execution of C, then Q will hold afterwards, or C does not terminate. $$\to$$ partial correctness only
+  Whenever  P holds of the state before the execution of C, then Q will hold afterwards, or C does not terminate. $$\to$$ **partial correctness** only.

+On the contrary, **total correctness** guarantees program's termination so C will terminate and Q will be the final state.
+{: .notice}

 **Assignment rule:** $$ \{x+1 = 43\}\ y := x + 1\ \{ y = 43 \} $$